Search Results for: the ferry

 Guidelines for Larger Vehicles

-The ferry has now converted to end-loading operations and as such, previous maximum length restrictions no longer apply.
-However, vehicles are still restricted to a maximum overhead clearance of 13 feet.
+The ferry’s maximum overhead clearance is 13 feet.
 Should you wish to load a vehicle exceeding that height, please contact the Ferry Office to discuss your particular instance; or bring the vehicle to the ferry dock for a test fit.
+The ferry’s former maximum length restrictions are essentially finished now that the ferry has converted to end-loading configuration.

 Additional information can be found on the Loyalist Township Ferry page.